Frobenius distributions of low dimensional abelian varieties over finite fields: Abelian Threefolds

 \subsection{Non-simple ordinary threefolds}

-Let $X$ be a non-simple ordinary threefold defined over $\FF_q$.
+Let $X$ be a non-simple ordinary abelian threefold defined over $\FF_q$.
 Then $X$ is isogenous to a product $S\times E$, for some ordinary surface $S$ and some ordinary elliptic curve $E$.

-The Frobenius polynomial of $X$ is the product of the Frobenius polynomials of $S$ and $E$.
-Further, exactly one of the following is true for $S$: either it is absolutely simple, or it is simple and geometrically isogenous to the power of a single elliptic curve, or it is not simple (see observation after \ref{lemma:SA}).
-The Serre--Frobenius group of $X$ depends its geometric isogeny decomposition, of which there are five possibilities: \begin{enumerate}[label=(\thesubsection-\alph*), leftmargin = 2cm] \item $X$ is geometrically isogenous to $E^3$. \item $X$ is geometrically isogenous to $E_1^2\times E$, for some ordinary elliptic curve $E_1$, with $E_1 \not\sim_{\ol{\FF}_q} E$. \item $X$ is geometrically isogenous to $E_1 \times E_2 \times E$, for ordinary and pairwise geometrically non-isogenous elliptic curves $E_1, E_2$ and $E$. \item $X$ is geometrically isogenous to $S\times E$ for an absolutely simple ordinary surface $S$ and an ordinary elliptic curve $E$. \end{enumerate}
+The Frobenius polynomial of $X$ is the product of those of $S$ and $E$.
+Further, exactly one of the following is true for $S$: either it is absolutely simple, or it is simple and geometrically isogenous to the power of a single elliptic curve, or it is not simple (see observation after \Cref{lemma:SA}).
+The Serre--Frobenius group of $X$ depends on its geometric isogeny decomposition, of which there are the following four possibilities. \begin{enumerate}[label=(\thesubsection-\alph*), leftmargin = 1.5cm] \item $X$ is geometrically isogenous to $E^3$. \item $X$ is geometrically isogenous to $E_1^2\times E$, for some ordinary elliptic curve $E_1$, with $(E_1)_{\ol{\FF}_q} \not\sim (E)_{\ol{\FF}_q}$. \item $X$ is geometrically isogenous to $E_1 \times E_2 \times E$, for ordinary and pairwise geometrically non-isogenous elliptic curves $E_1, E_2$ and $E$. \item $X$ is geometrically isogenous to $S\times E$ for an absolutely simple ordinary surface $S$ and an ordinary elliptic curve $E$. \end{enumerate}